-Group profit after tax attributable to shareholders for the year ended 31 December 2013 amounted to \$70.1 million, equivalent to 15.9 cents per share.
-The results for the year were arrived at after writing back provision/recoveries (net of top up of general provision) amounting to \$2.3 million (2012: additional net top-up of \$9.3 million).
+Group profit after tax attributable to shareholders for the year ended 31 December 2014 amounted to \$62.8 million, equivalent to 14.2 cents per share.
+The results for the year were arrived at after charging a topping up of provisions (net of write back of provisions/recoveries) amounting to \$2.0 million against a write back of \$2.3 million in 2013.

 The Group achieved steady growth in its core activities during the year.
-Loans and advances (before allowances) rose to \$9.19 billion from \$9 billion in 2012, an increase of 2.1% over the previous year.
-The Company continued to maintain a healthy customer deposits base which stood at \$9.91 billion as at 31 December 2013, and there are no bank borrowings outstanding.
+Loans and advances (before allowances) rose to \$9.69 billion from \$9.19 billion in 2013, an increase of \$500 million or 5.4% over the previous year.
+Deposits and balances of customers registered a corresponding increase of 5.7%, closing at \$10.47 billion as at 31 December 2014.
+There are no bank borrowings outstanding.

-At the end of the financial year, Group shareholders' funds totalled \$1.65 billion, equivalent to \$3.72 per share.
-The Group continues to maintain a strong capital adequacy ratio of 17.0% as at 31 December 2013, higher than the prescribed requirement.
+At the end of the financial year, Group shareholders' funds totalled \$1.66 billion, equivalent to \$3.74 per share.
+The Group continues to maintain a strong capital adequacy ratio of 16.4% as at 31 December 2014, higher than the prescribed requirement.
+Under the enhanced risk-based capital framework effective from 2015, the capital adequacy ratio translates to 16.2%.

-An interim dividend of 4 cents per share (tax exempt one-tier) was paid on 11 September 2013.
-Subject to the approval of shareholders at the forthcoming Annual General Meeting, the Board is proposing the payment of a final dividend of 8 cents per share (tax exempt one-tier) in respect of 2013.
-The aggregate distribution for the year will amount to approximately \$53 million, comparable to the amount paid in respect of 2012.
+An interim dividend of 4 cents per share (tax exempt one-tier) was paid on 15 September 2014.
+Subject to the approval of shareholders at the forthcoming Annual General Meeting, the Board is proposing the payment of a final dividend of 6 cents per share (tax exempt one-tier) in respect of 2014.
+The aggregate distribution for the year will amount to approximately \$44 million, compared to \$53 million for 2013.